Family Educational Rights and Privacy Act

 Students can authorize the release of their private information through FAMweb, a secure online portal that provides limited access to a student’s education records to families and trusted individuals designated by the student.
 In RAMweb, the secure online student portal, the student sets permissions to allow others to use FAMweb to access certain categories of education records that are frequently requested for release.
 The following types of student information can be viewed in FAMweb:

 • Unofficial transcript

 • Class schedule for the semester in session

 • Tax information

 An exception to the requirement for prior authorization for release of records exists for public release of “directory information” which is published in university directories and may be released to third parties.
-FERPA allows a student to limit the release of directory information; see the Registrar’s website for procedures to apply restrictions on directory information.
+FERPA allows a student to limit the release of directory information; see the Office of the Registrar for procedures to apply restrictions on directory information.

 • Student name

 • E-Mail address

 • Classification level (freshman, sophomore, junior, senior, graduate)

 • Current or previous enrollment status (full-time, half-time, three-quarters, and/or less than half-time)